 >When a student is accepted they must meet with their counselor to determine how it will fit into their schedule.

-DeSales High School Scholars Application.
-It is due to firstname.lastname@example.org by May 2,2022.
+DeSales High School Scholars Program Application Spring.
+It is due to firstname.lastname@example.org by December 2,2022.
 Your counselor is not the nominator.
 The nominator should not mark primary or alternate nominee.
 We will determine the two primary and two alternates and send the application and transcripts.
 Go to http://www.desales.edu/dualenrollment for more information.

-Lehigh University High School Scholars Application.
-The deadline for submission is Friday, May 6 by 5:00pm.
+Lehigh High School Scholars Program Application .
+The deadline for submission is Wednesday, December 7, by 5:00pm.
 All completed applications should be sent by the student to email@example.com.
 Late applications are not accepted.
 The student must request their counselor to submit their transcript.
 The selection committee will identify up to 3 students per high school to participate in the program.
+You can also complete the form electronically on Google Doc using the following link.

 Students may attend college classes at any of these schools.
 Students are responsible for the tuition.
 Dual enrollment registration is done on-line through their website.